DvorakPavel/sc300-entra-lab/README.md

 ```

 ## Key Takeaways

-Things I learned doing the labs:
+Things I learned the hard way — not from docs, but from doing:

-- **"Require authentication strength" ≠ "Require MFA"** — These two CA Grant controls look equivalent but behave differently.
+- **"Require authentication strength" ≠ "Require MFA"** — These two CA Grant controls look equivalent, but behave differently.
 The authentication strength framework is stricter and can reject sign-ins that classic MFA would accept.
 - **Phishing-resistant MFA needs hardware** — No FIDO2 key and no Bluetooth on desktop = no passkey authentication.
 Plan your MFA strategy around what your users actually have.
 - **Global Admin can't do everything** — Custom Security Attributes require a dedicated role (Attribute Definition Administrator).
 Global Admin is not enough.
 - **CAE is on by default** — There's no "enable" button.
 The Conditional Access option is for restricting it, not turning it on.